 Passwords should be changed regularly, but this doesn’t happen especially if you have a lot of online accounts to manage.
 If you think you are falling into a lazy trap of updates, make sure you have a very strong one, in the first place.
 Remember, an easy log on for you is also a convenient log on for hackers.

-Strong passwords do not follow a pattern and should include characters, upper case, lower case and information that should not be directly related to you like a surname, middle name or birthdays.
+Strong passwords do not follow a pattern and should include characters, upper case, lower case, and information that should not be directly related to you like a surname, middle name, or birthdays.

 7. Secure your OTP

-OTP is otherwise known as one-time-password or one-time pin that is sent to your registered mobile number to verify that the online transaction is legit.
+OTP is otherwise known as a one-time-password or one-time pin that is sent to your registered mobile number to verify that the online transaction is legit.
 Scammers sometimes pretend to be representative of your credit card provider and are calling for updates like an increase in credit limits.
 And to facilitate the update, you may need to provide the OTP sent to your device.
 Never share the OTP with strangers because bank representatives will never ask for such.